The Commonplace

 0.05

 Community reporting and audience-focused formats are used to improve engagement.
-Adoption Rate positive medium audience engagement
+Adoption Rate positive audience engagement

 0.05